-For an EFTPS deposit to be on time, you must initiate the deposit by 8 p.m.
+For an EFTPS deposit to be on time, you must submit the deposit by 8 p.m.
 Eastern time the day CAUTION before the date the deposit is due.

-Same-day wire payment options.
-If you fail to initiate a deposit transaction on EFTPS by 8 p.m.
-Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax
+Same-day wire payment option.
+If you fail to submit a deposit transaction on EFTPS by 8 p.m.
+Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax Collection Service (FTCS).

-Application (FTA).
 To use the same-day wire payment method, you will need to make arrangements with your financial institution ahead of time.
 Please check with your financial institution regarding availability, deadlines, and costs.
 Your financial institution may charge you a fee for payments made this way.
-To learn more about the information you will need to provide your financial institution to make a same-day wire payment, visit www.eftps.gov to download the Same-Day Payment Worksheet.
+To learn more about the information you will need to provide your financial institution to make a same-day wire payment, visit the IRS website at www.irs.gov/e-pay and click on Same-Day Wire Federal Tax Payments.